FOREX MARKET HOURS WHICH FOREX MARKET IS OPEN/CLOSED NOW? Before we look at the trending…

 When you plan to trade a trending chart, and you must first be able to understand that a new trend is underway.
 This is a critical component of every Forex trend trading scheme.
 Seasoned traders are going to tell you, “The trend is your buddy!”
 For a good reason, since the earnings from a trending pair are higher and the trades will entail less harm.
 But, now that we know the benefits of trading in a trendsetting step, we need to build some strong guidelines to recognize future patterns in trade.
 We’ll explore a few trading strategies for detecting emerging patterns on the map.

 Swing Tops and Swing Bottom – Yeah, we’re going to reiterate this, but price fluctuations are the fundamental characteristics of any trend on the chart.
 If the tops and bottoms are rising, we’re going to get a bullish trend.
 If the tops and bottoms are down, so we have a bearish pattern.
-In all those situations, we have a non-trend setting – a sideways market.
+In all those situations, we have a non-trend setting – a sideways A trending market.

 - Third interplay with the Trend Line ( The 3rd Impulse)